 - Provide feedback (by audio, video or in writing) on coursework/assessments to students in a timely manner. - Where possible, design your assessment tasks so that continuous feedback is given throughout the semester. - If there is a participation or attendance score in your course, revisit what it means in the online teaching environment and communicate clearly to students.
 Do not deduct any score for students who apply for exemption to turn on their camera during a live session.
 Consider using chatroom, forum discussion, Moodle activities, or other means as indicators of participation.
-Consider measuring participation instead of attendance. - Students may consult course teachers on whether they should change the grading basis of a course to "Pass/Fail".
-Courses that are simply passed will be recorded as 'P' on the transcript, with no impact on the GPA calculations.
-This could have important knock-on effects, especially for UG students.
+Consider measuring participation instead of attendance. - Students may have completed some courses with "Pass/Fail" grading basis rather than the default letter grading basis from Semester 1, 2019-20 to Semester 1, 2020-21.
+As courses that are simply passed (which are recorded as 'P' on the transcript) have no impact on the GPA calculations, this could have important knock-on effects, especially for UG students.
 Internally, the University/Faculty rely on data of Semester GPA, Year GPA or CGPA for award selection and elective opportunities, such as academic exchange and other funded programmes.
 Externally, employers and universities around the world examine transcripts in some detail when taking decisions about jobs and postgraduate study.
-As the same assessment options were offered to students in 2019-20, students without solid Semester GPA data from Semester 1, 2019-20 may therefore place themselves at a significant disadvantage.
-Please advise the students concerned to consult their Academic Advisers, the Academic Advising Office, their family and friends before submitting their assessment choices. - Student Feedback on Teaching and Learning (SFTL) will replace the original Student Evaluation of Teaching and Learning starting from Semester 1, 2020-2021.
+In September 2020, the VP(T&L) announced that a UG student with fewer than half the total credits letter-graded will normally be awarded a pass degree with no honours classification. - Student Feedback on Teaching and Learning (SFTL) will replace the original Student Evaluation of Teaching and Learning starting from Semester 1, 2020-2021.